P2P Loan Underwriting - An Investors Perspective

 Conditions include a wide range of items including regulation, interest rate, lending policies, overall economy, social issues, and loan use or any other relevant influence on the loan.
 One great thing about the Lending Club platform is that it deals with government regulations so you don’t have to, except for filing your taxes of course.
 A condition could be, for example, that the expected return on one investment might not be worth it to you.
 It may meet all the criteria you're looking for but the risk is not worth the payoff.
 Another condition could be that the borrower meets all of your criteria but the loan purpose is to pay down gambling debts.
 You may not want to invest in that loan.
 You may want quicker repayment periods on your loans and so you don't do 60 month term loans on the Lending Club platform.
 Another condition could be that you don't want to lend any more $15,000 on the platform.
 An underwriter would take all of those conditions into consideration.
 If the economy is sour they might be more stringent with their underwriting standards and lend to only the best borrowers.

 The Lending Club platform offers investors a lot of information in order to make an informed decision on the risk of their loan.
 If these tools are used wisely, it’s possible to increase your return and decrease your defaults.
-Lending Club is a great place to get better returns than a CD or bank would offer but doesn’t require the same risk a stock or bond would.
+Lending Club returns can be a great alternative to returns a CD or bank would offer without the same risk as a stock or bond.
 Use the 5 C's of credit that underwriters use to help you reduce your risk and increase your income.

 The loan ratings provided by PeerLoanAdvisor.com is an opinion and is for information purposes only.
 It is not intended to be investment advice.
 Seek a duly licensed professional for investment advice.
 Analysis on this site, including ratings, and and information provided are statements of opinion as of the date they are published and not statements of fact.
 Loan ratings are not recommendations to invest any loans or to make any specific investment decisions.
 PeerLoanAdvisor.com assumes no obligation to update the loan ratings for content following publication in any form or format.
 Loan ratings and information on this site should not be relied on and are not a substitute for the skill, judgment and experience of the user and their investment advisors when making investment decisions.